ztalbot2000/My100/README.md

 #### Front to Back Alignment
 &nbsp;&nbsp;&nbsp;The front steppers for the Z-Axis are offset from the 45° cut.
 The build plate size dictates everything else.
 Similiarly the Y-Axis linear rail placement traverses the length of the build plate so that the hot end tip can reach the whole area.

+## Current Build Status My100 1.0 Alpha 3
+&nbsp;&nbsp;&nbsp; It is time to work on the electronics!
+This is still alpha though.
+I don't like the flimsyness of the X-Axis.
+Matt pointed this out early in the design and he was right.
+There is still lots more that can be completed and learned even without this fix.
+<BR><BR>
-## Current Build Status My100 1.0 Alpha 1
+## Previous Build Status My100 1.0 Alpha 1
 &nbsp;&nbsp;&nbsp; The following main steps have been accomplished.
 <UL>
 <LI>The main SolidWorks design is complete.
 The electronics will be added later.